Fukaya's conjecture on Witten's twisted $A_\infty$-structures: WKB for Green operator

-Applying the result in step $2$ to $d_f \tilde{\zeta}_E$, we have
+Applying the result in step $1$ to $d_f \tilde{\zeta}_E$, we have

-Since $d_f = \hp d + df \wedge$, we have
+Since $d_f = d + \lam df \wedge$, we have

-We can have a similar argument for $d^* \tilde{\zeta}_E$ and combine to obtain result for $\nabla \tilde{\zeta}_E$.
-All the higher derivatives' estimate can be obtained by this argument successively. \item [Step 3] Finally, we improve the estimate to $L^{\infty}$ norm.
+Corresponding result for $d^* \tilde{\zeta}_E$ can be obtained by a similar argument.
+These combine together to obtain an estimate for $\nabla \tilde{\zeta}_E$.
+By applying $\nabla$ successively, we obtain all higher derivatives' estimates in a similar fashion.

+\textbf{Step 3:} Finally, we improve the estimate to $L^{\infty}$ norm.
 Since we have $L^2$ norm estimate for all the derivatives of $\tilde{\zeta}_E$.
 We use the Sobolev embedding on $\tilde{W}$ to obtain the $L^{\infty}$ norm estimate.
-Details are left to readers. \end{description} \end{proof} Lemma \ref{wkbapriori} follows from lemma \ref{locality} and lemma \ref{tildewkbapriori} directly.\\
+Details are left to readers. \end{proof} Lemma \ref{wkbapriori} follows from lemma \ref{locality} and lemma \ref{tildewkbapriori} directly.